Barker-Quantitative-Trading/Backtesting/README.md

 If you are wanting to help development please read through this file to know what to do to prep your machine so you can get started

+Step 1
+--
+If you do not have git setup so that you can interact with github please set it up with the commands below in terminal.
+It is recommended to follow the method availble from extending details.

 <details>
   <summary>Step 1 – Git Setup</summary>